 Rich in its historical heritage, this attractive city is the commercial and cultural centre of the country.

-Prague is situated in the heart Bohemia which has a ring of mountainous surroundings.
+Prague (Praha in Czech) is situated in the heart Bohemia which has a ring of mountainous surroundings.
 The fertile soil, natural water streams and resources have played a vital role in the city’s early development.
 The Vlata River runs through the city influencing a breathtaking landscape.

 Prague comprises of four main areas which are scattered just south of the river bend -